FAQs for PCS Moves

 Disconnect all appliances, such as washer, dryer, and stove.
 Charges associated with disconnecting these appliances are your responsibility and should be performed prior to pack date.
 If you are shipping or storing a front-load washer, please provide necessary hardware (shipping bolts) when available.
 If not, please provide the make and model to the pre-move survey coordinator at time of the survey so we can set up a third-party service to assist.
 It’s also important to ensure the water lines are drained and dry prior to load day.

-Clean and dry items that tend to accumulate moisture and items that contain food remnants such as: car seats, high chairs, baby/kid items, refrigerators, freezers, rugs, shoes, and any other item that may need to be cleaned and dried.
+Clean and dry items that tend to accumulate moisture and items that contain food remnants such as: car seats, highchairs, baby/kid items, refrigerators, freezers, rugs, shoes, and any other item that may need to be cleaned and dried.

 As your transportation service provider, Suddath is contracted by the Government to manage your PCS move from start to finish.
 To do this, we contract DOD approved agents in your area to complete the packing, hauling, delivery and third-party services.
-This could be one agent packing, hauling and delivering your shipment or a sperate agent for each phase of your relocation – it depends on the local agent capacity.
+This could be one agent packing, hauling, and delivering your shipment or a sperate agent for each phase of your relocation – it depends on the local agent capacity.

 There are many working parts of a PCS move.
 You may receive contact from the following parties:

 • Third party services – This is a company that completes third party services at origin and destination such as: crating specialty items, disassembly/reassembly of wardrobes and stabilizing front load washers, to name a few.
 It’s important to note that all third-party services, with the exception of front load washers, must be approved by your transportation office.
 Our office will submit all third-party requests to your transportation office after your premove survey.

 ProGear is professional gear, and the weight of those items are not counted against your total.
 Since the definition of “ProGear” can change, you should look up the specifications for your branch of service.
 Spouses can claim up to 500 pounds of pro gear for their profession, too.
 It’s recommended that you keep at least one set of every uniform in your possession.
 It’s important to make sure the ProGear is annotated on the inventories for the ProGear to be counted.